 Does My Hard Hat meet ANSI rules & requirements?

-It is important to note that each revision of the ANSI Z89.1 standard usually has specific labeling requirement for each hard hat.
+It is important to note that each revision of the ANSI Z89.1 standard usually has a specific labeling requirements for each hard hat.
 Each and every hard hat should have the following information clearly marked inside the hat:

 - The name of the manufacturer